tulshiramKIC/AWS_Resource_Tracker/README.md

 The AWS Resource Tracker is a utility script for monitoring and reporting the usage of key AWS resources in your cloud environment.
-This project provides a simple command-line interface to fetch information about AWS S3 buckets, EC2 instances, Lambda functions, and IAM users using the AWS CLI.
+This project provides a simple command-line interface to fetch information about AWS S3 buckets, EC2 instances, Lambda functions, and IAM users using the AWS CLI which is required for cloud cost optimization.
+We can track unused resourses and will hep to redust the cost
 Features:

 List AWS S3 buckets,